canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/clustered-redis/deploy-clustered-redis.md

 A "model" is Juju a term to describe a logical service made up applications.
 A model might represent a whole web app, including its web server, databases and work queues.

-For our purposes, we'll only be our Redis cluster will make up the entire model.
+For our purposes, our Redis cluster will make up the entire model.
 We'll use the name `redis-cluster-tutorial`.

 ### Where can I deploy my model?

-The command at the top of this page uses the US West 1 region from the AWS cloud provider by specifying `aws/us-west-1`.
-That's by no means necessary!
+The command at the top of this page uses the "US West 1" region from the AWS cloud provider by specifying `aws/us-west-1`.

-To get a list of cloud providers and their regions that are supported, just omit that argument from the command:
+To get a list of cloud providers and supported regions, just omit that argument from the command:

 ```
 juju add-model redis-cluster-tutorial